*The T&C's may from time to time change, see clause 1.iv), in which case the terms and conditions on the website prevail.

 If the User is not willing to accept these terms and conditions and therefore decides not to enter into this agreement, it should contact the Provider and is not permitted to use Bright software products or any of the Services.

-4. The User's rights to use Bright software products, its obligations and 'cooling off';
+4. The User's rights to use Bright software products and its obligations;

 If the User accepts this agreement and pays the relevant fees, then the Provider gives to the User the right to use Bright software products in the way described in this agreement, and in accordance with any service announcements, administrative messages, sales support literature, and other information from the Provider.
 The User must not use Bright software products in any other way.